See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Ahmed recalls how he felt in the aftermath: “I got home that night and I still couldn’t assimilate what happened,” he said.
 “I kept moving around the house as if I’d lost something.”

 The hospital closed for 11 days.
-We withdrew our staff, returning last November.
+We withdrew our staff, returning in November 2016.
 Initially, patients would come to Abs seeking care for everything from malaria, to complications in pregnancy, to traumatic injury.

 Clinics forced to close